-TEXT-S&P summary: Electrolux AB
+TEXT-S&P Summary: Electrolux AB

 Outlook

-The stable outlook reflects our view that Electrolux is likely to generate solid free cash flow in 2013 based on gradual improvement and stability in operating margins and working capital efficiencies.
-For 2013, we think Electrolux’s operating performance will remain linked to general consumer spending trends: weak in Western Europe, flat North America, and strong in Latin America.
-Hence we think Electrolux should be able to maintain an adjusted FFO to net debt of more than 45% and net debt to EBITDA at or below 2x, ratios that we deem commensurate with the current ratings.
+The stable outlook reflects our view that Electrolux should continue to pursue a conservative financial policy and should be able to improve its free cash flow generation.
+Through 2012, however, we believe that the company will generate lower revenues and that its operating margins will remain under pressure.
+As a consequence, we will look for tangible signs of improvement in both operating cash flow generation and debt levels to determine if Electrolux is able to maintain an adjusted FFO to net debt of more than 45% and net debt to EBITDA of 2x--ratios that we deem commensurate with the current ratings.

-Rating upside is currently limited, due to our forecast of limited improvement in the company’s operating performance for 2013.
-In our opinion, a higher share of earnings from emerging markets and a continued reduction of the fixed cost base in regions with weak demand prospects are positive but its effects on the company’s profitability are not likely to be visible in the immediate future.
+Rating upside is currently limited, due to our forecast of ongoing below-par operating performance for Electrolux in 2012.
+In our opinion, improvements in geographic diversification and the fixed cost base will only gradually begin to support the company’s revenues and margins from 2013.

 Related Criteria And Research